Ilozuluchris/hacky_time_travel/tasks.md

             - Tip: Remember to change `res` to whatever variable you used to store the html data gotten in ii

 # 3 Getting a list of events (Parsing site data)
-  We can get the list of events by parsing through the html contents we got from the previous task, to do we would be using the wonderful BeautifulSoup library.
+  Since we have gotten data from the site we now need to get a list of events by parsing through the data from the previous task, to do that we would be using the wonderful BeautifulSoup library.
+  The BeautifulSoup library allow us makes sense of the html data via code.
-- First import the BeautifulSoup class from the bs4(version 4 of the BeautifulSoup library) into app.py using `from bs4 import BeautifulSoup`
+- First we import the BeautifulSoup class from the bs4(version 4 of the BeautifulSoup library) into app.py using `from bs4 import BeautifulSoup`
-- Create a function called `get_events`, this function would be receiving only one argument, which we would call  `data`, which is the dictionary gotten from the get_data function.
+- Next, we create a function called `get_events`, this function would be receiving only one argument called `data`, which is the dictionary returned by the get_data function in the previous task.
-- Check `status` key of the argument(`data`) passed  ie `data['status']` is equal to `True`, using an if statement.
+- Check the `status` key of the argument(`data`) passed  ie `data['status']` is equal to `True`, using an if statement.
    - Tip `True` is a `boolean` not a  `string`
-- If the check fails, we do nothing and just return `None`.
+- If the check fails, we do nothing and just return `None` since this form is not useful to us.
-    - Tip `None` is data type of its own.
+    - Tip `None` is a  data type of its own in python.
 - If the check passes, pass `data["content"]` into a new instance  of the `BeautifulSoup` class and save it to a variable eg `soup = BeautifulSoup(data["result"], "html.parser")`
-    - Tip: The second argument to the BeautifulSoup constructor indicates a html parser to use, this ensures all machines parse the html the same way.
-This is very important when you plan to share your code with others.
+    - Tip: The second argument to the BeautifulSoup constructor tells it what html parser to use, this ensures all machines parse the html the same way.
+This is very important when you plan to share your code with others or deploy on a different side.
 - Next we get the HTML elements that contain the actual events.
-To do we use the css selector of those elements which is  ".event-list--with-advert>.event", then we pass this css selector into the "select" method  of `soup`(the variable created in the previous soup) and save it to a variable ie: `events_list = soup.select(".event-list--with-advert>.event")`.
+To do this, we use the css selector of those elements which is  ".event-list--with-advert>.event" which I got via inspecting the page using my browser's dev tools, then we pass this css selector into the "select" method  of `soup`(the variable created in the previous step) and save it to a variable ie: `events_list = soup.select(".event-list--with-advert>.event")`.

 - Return the variable  gotten from the last step.